 Sardinia is an island in the Mediterranean Sea located off coast of Tuscany.
 Here you’ll find some of the best beaches in Italy.

-Below are links to the answers for frequently asked questions about Italy.
+Below are Italy travel guide links to the answers for frequently asked questions about planning a trip to Italy.
 You’ll find helpful Italy travel information so you may plan the best Italy vacation.

 - Italy Summer Vacations Ideas